opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 Road Warriors are remote users who need secure access to the companies infrastructure.
 IPsec Mobile Clients offer a solution that is easy to setup and comptabile with most current devices.

-With this guide we'll show you how to configure the server side on OPNsense with the different authentication methods e.g.
+With this guide we will show you how to configure the server side on OPNsense with the different authentication methods e.g.

 * EAP-MSCHAPv2